 - For those System Use types that will remain in the 1755-1780 MHz band indefinitely, this has been represented as "99999" in the Transition Timeline field. - There are a significant number of Army Tactical Radio Relay (TRR) operations shown in the Army Transition Plan that have a value of 12 months in the Transition Timeline field.
 As noted in Tab I of the Army's Releasable Transition Plan, this value means that when an AWS-3 licensee deploys service to the associated license area, the TRR operations will either vacate the band or attempt to coordinate with the licensee for continued operations in the license area.
 DoD will not cease operations in the band in support of ongoing missions in areas where AWS-3 licensees do not deploy service.
-To best facilitate this component of the transition, DoD requests that licensees notify DoD via the DSO Coordination Portal of buildouts occurring at any future time for areas where the Protect Industry Tab indicates potential impacts to industry from TRR operations.
-Such notification will enable DoD to ensure that associated Army TRR operations categorized as "12 months" are removed from the spectrum when licensees deploy in their license areas, or allow DoD to coordinate their continued operation with the licensee. - Due to the approach that has been employed for creating the Workbook from the various DoD Transition Plans, the initial Workbook represented all DoD operations in the band (as of the date of the submission of the applicable plan).
+To best facilitate this component of the transition, DOD requests that licensees notify DoD via the DSO Coordination Portal of build-outs occurring at any future time for areas where the Protect Industry Tab indicates potential impacts to industry from TRR operations.
+Such notification will enable DoD to ensure that associated Army TRR operations categorized as "12 months" are removed from the spectrum when licensees deploy in their license areas, or allow DOD to coordinate their continued operation with the licensee. - Due to the approach that has been employed for creating the Workbook from the various DoD Transition Plans, the initial Workbook represented all DoD operations in the band (as of the date of the submission of the applicable plan).
 These operations include facilities or systems that use frequencies in the band under experimental licenses.
 Pursuant to Section 6.4 of the NTIA Manual, experimental classes of stations operate via temporary assignments and on a secondary basis to stations of all other services.
 While such assignments may be converted to regular assignments to the extent that they support ongoing operations, the experimental assignments represented in the plans will eventually expire and will not require coordination by AWS-3 licenses.
 Many of these experimental operations exist at locations that also support numerous other regular assignments that have longer timelines and require coordination.
-Based on the fact that experimental authorizations operate on a secondary and "not-to-interfere" basis (NIB) and thus do not require the AWS-3 licensee to coordinate prior to operation, they are not represented in the updated Workbook in either Tab 1 (ProtectDoD) or Tab 2 (ProtectInd), though they are included in the DoD Transition Plans.
-Experimental operations do have specific transition timelines established in the Transition Plans so it will be beneficial to industry to know where such operations exist and on what timelines the Transition Plans indicate they will vacate the band.
-A new file called "Experimental Operations" has been created for the purpose of informing industry of these operations.
-The "Experimental Operations" file combines all system types into a single "Experimental" grouping and identifies transition timelines for those census tracts where analysis indicates potential interference to Industry.
-The timelines shown are the maximum timeline for the census tracts impacted by Experimental Operations only and are independent of the timelines represented in the Tab 1 and Tab 2.
-DoD will be required to cease experimental operations or seek to coordinate with applicable licensees for continued access once a licensee has deployed in a license area.
-Similar to the Army TRR transition component, DoD requests that licensees notify DoD via the DSO Coordination Portal of build-outs occurring prior to identified transition times where the "Experimental Operations" file indicates potential interference to industry.
+Based on the fact that experimental authorizations operate on a secondary and "not-to-interfere" (NIB) basis, they are not represented in the updated Workbook in either Tab 1 (ProtectDoD) or Tab 2 (ProtectInd), though they are included in the DoD Transition Plans.
+The DoD will be preparing a product similar to Tabs 1 and 2 that addresses experimental operations and which will be posted on the NTIA AWS-3 website prior to start of the AWS-3 auction.
+Experimental operations do have specific transition timelines established in the Transition Plans so it will be beneficial to industry to know where such operations exist and on what timelines the Transition Plans indicate they will vacate the band in the event that a licensee does not first commence operations in the area.
+Experimental operations will be required to cease operations or seek to coordinate with applicable licensees for continued access once a licensee has deployed in a license area..